The registration system, Student Planning, is found on the student’s portal under Eagle Service.

 Course Descriptions and Syllabuses

-Descriptions of permanent courses currently in the university curriculum are listed by course number in Course Descriptions at the end of this catalog.
-Catalog course descriptions, as well as selected and rotating topics course descriptions, are available each semester from the Schedule of Classes at www.american.edu/provost/registrar/schedule/index.cfm or Eagle Service.
+Descriptions of permanent courses currently in the university curriculum are included in the Course Descriptions section of this catalog.
+Catalog course descriptions, as well as selected and rotating topics course descriptions, are available each term via Eagle Service.

 A syllabus describing the general nature and scope of each course is available from the department offering the course for three years.

 Many courses call for a minimum background of knowledge, as indicated by prerequisite courses cited in individual descriptions.
 Titles and numbers are those of American University courses; equivalent courses satisfactorily completed at other accredited institutions also meet prerequisite requirements by transfer credit.

 Students are responsible for entering the class with the required competence.
 Thus, prerequisites warn students of the knowledge they are to bring with them in order to meet the expected standards of performance.

 Final Exam Policy

 The Office of the University Registrar is responsible for scheduling final exams.
 Students are expected to take their final exams on the dates and at the times indicated on the schedule.
 The final exam period dates are published on the academic calendar, and the final exam schedule for full-term standard sections is published on the Office of the University Registrar’s website prior to priority registration for the fall and spring semesters.
 The final exam schedule for non-standard sections (those sections that do not follow the full-term meeting dates) will be published on the Office of the University Registrar’s website following the end of the Add/Drop period in fall and spring semesters.